 Phone: ++ 386 1 366 42 00

-On June 25, 1991 the Republic of Slovenia became an independent and sovereign State.
+On June 25, 1991, the Republic of Slovenia became an independent and sovereign State.
 The Constitutional Court of the former federal unit of the former Yugoslavia, which had been established in 1963 (on 5 June 1963 the first President and eight judges of the then Constitutional Court were appointed), thus became the constitutional court of the newly independent State.
-With new Constitution coming into force the Constitutional Court acquired new important powers and the position of the highest body of judicial power for the protection of constitutionality, legality and human rights.
+With the new Constitution, coming into force the Constitutional Court acquired new important powers and the position of the highest body of judicial power for the protection of constitutionality, legality and human rights.

 In relation to other State bodies, the Constitutional Court is an autonomous and independent State body.
 It regulates its organization and work by the rules of procedure and other general acts.
 The existing organization is determined by the Constitutional Court Act, Rules of Procedure of the Constitutional Court and the Rules on the Internal Organization and Office Operations of the Constitutional Court.

 The Constitutional Court is composed of nine judges, elected on the proposal of the President of the Republic by the National Assembly.
 The judges are elected for a term of nine years and may not be re-elected.
 The President of the Constitutional Court shall be elected by the judges from among themselves for a term of three years.

 Most powers of the Constitutional Court are explicitly determined in the Constitution however, they may also be determined by statute: